ltvaladez0/Live-Session-Assignment-6/README.md

 		Daniel Freeman
 		Sudip Bhattacharyya

+Updated: February 28, 2017
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Objective:
 ----------

-Analyze the property sale price according to squarefeet area for different categories of residence in different neighbourhoods of Queens, New York.
+Analyze the relationship between property sale price and gross square footage for different categories of residence in different neighborhoods of Queens, New York.